surveyjs/survey-library/README.md

 ![alt tag](https://cloud.githubusercontent.com/assets/22315929/22462339/ed33f60a-e7bd-11e6-942b-72882e6bf1db.gif)

 **SurveyJS** is the most feature-rich Survey / Form Library available at the current moment.
-Additionally, it can be easily customized and extended to suit your needs.
+It can be easily customized and extended to suit your needs.

 ## Main Features